spatie/laravel-data/README.md

 Lazy::create(fn() => SongData::collection($album->songs));
 ```

-Will only be included when the `include` method is called on the data object with the name of the property.
+Properties will only be included when the `include` method is called on the data object with the property's name.

 It is also possible to nest these includes.
 For example, let's update the `SongData` class as such: